 Expression of wish and nominations

 The expression of wishes form (also called a nomination form) is the most important document in the death benefits process.
-It tells Aegon’s trustees who you would like to receive your pension pot if you die.
-Aegon trustees are not legally bound to follow it – they have discretionary power – but in practice they almost always honour the nomination, particularly when the form is up to date and there are no competing claims.
+It tells Aegon’s trustees who the member would like to receive their pension pot on death.

 Why nominations matter